Nepal temples – the list of famous Hindu temples of Nepal

 We can ride the cable car to reach Manakamana temple

 Pashupatinath, or Pashupati, is a Hindu Nepal temples on the banks of the Bagmati River in Deopatan, a village 3 km northwest of Kathmandu.
 This is one of the four Hindu temples in the world, the shrine of Pashupatinath is dedicating to Lord Shiva.
 Built-in the 17th century, the temple glitters in gold and silver.
-The two famous, pagoda styled temple features roofs made of gold plates and four entrances at four directions of silver, portraying artistic works of highly skilled artisans.
+The pagoda-style temples, which are featuring of roofs made of gold plates and four entrances at four directions of silver, portraying artistic works of highly skilled artisans.
 Thousands of pilgrims from all over the world come to pay homage to this temple that also says ‘The Temple of Living Beings.’

 Budhanilkantha best Nepal Hindu Temples

-Budhanilkantha Temple is located at the base of Shivapuri Hill within the Kathmandu valley on the northern side.
+Budhanilkantha Temple is another famous Hindu temple in Kathmandu valley, It is in the base of Shivapuri Hill within the northern side of the valley.
 It also says that the mystical Budhanilkantha temple or Narayanthan temple.
-Budhanilkantha means “Old Blue Throat.”
-The deity is about a thousand years old.
-Lord Vishnu is about five meters (Seventeen fits) long and lying in a thirteen meter (forty-three fits) long tank as if floating with his legs crossed with his sleeping body resting on the coils of Ananta and his 11 hooded head.
+The meaning of Budhanilknatha is the“Old Blue Throat.”
+The deity is about a thousand years old. inside the temple, a big statue of Lord Vishnu is lying down, (Seventeen fits) long and lying in a thirteen meter (forty-three fits) long tank as if floating with his legs crossed with his sleeping body.
+The God is resting on the coils of Ananta and his 11 hooded head.
 His four hands hold the four symbols of Vishnu, the Shankha as the conch shell, Chakra as disc, Gadha as a club, and the Padma as the lotus flower.
-It is believed that the deity was carved in the seventh or eighth century during the Licchavi period.
+People also say that the deity was carved in the seventh or eighth century during the Licchavi period.